kriswhitehub/AWS-Systems-Manager/README.md

       * Conduct a thorough investigation to identify the cause of the failure.
 This might involve reviewing patch notes, system logs, and application logs.
       * Adjust the patch testing and deployment process to prevent recurrence of the issue.

+#### Backing Up Databases and Storage On-Premises

+1. Database Backups
+      * Backup Types: Understand the different backup types (full, incremental, and differential) and how they fit into your backup strategy.
+Full backups capture the entire database, while incremental and differential backups capture changes since the last full or incremental backup, respectively.
+      * Automation: Use database management tools or scripts to automate the backup process.
+Tools such as Cron jobs for scheduling scripts, or database-specific tools like mysqldump for MySQL, can be used to automate backups.
+      * Backup Verification: Regularly verify the integrity of backups by performing test restores.
+This ensures that your backups are both complete and usable.
+      * Offsite Storage: Store backup copies offsite or in a secure, geographically separate location to protect against physical disasters.
+This can be done through tape backups, external drives, or using cloud storage as an offsite option.

+2. Storage Backups
+      * Volume Snapshots: For on-premises storage systems, utilize volume snapshots if supported by your storage solution.
+Snapshots provide a point-in-time copy of the data and can be used for quick restores.
+      * RAID Arrays: Implement RAID (Redundant Array of Independent Disks) configurations to provide redundancy and improve data availability.
+Note that RAID is not a backup solution but can protect against hardware failure.
+      * Network-Attached Storage (NAS) and Storage Area Networks (SAN): For larger environments, consider using NAS or SAN solutions, which often include built-in backup and replication features.

+#### Backing Up Databases and Storage in AWS

+1. Database Backups
+      * AWS RDS Automated Backups: AWS Relational Database Service (RDS) supports automated backups, which can be configured to create daily snapshots and retain transaction logs, allowing for point-in-time recovery.
+      * AWS Backup: Use AWS Backup to manage and automate backups across AWS services, including RDS, DynamoDB, EFS, and EC2.
+AWS Backup can centralize and automate backup policies, providing a unified backup solution.
+      * Cross-Region Replication: For critical databases, consider enabling cross-region replication to maintain a live copy of your database in a different AWS region for disaster recovery purposes.

+2. Storage Backups
+      * Amazon S3 Versioning: Enable versioning on Amazon S3 buckets to keep multiple variants of an object in the same bucket.
+This can protect against accidental deletions and overwrites.
+      * Amazon EBS Snapshots: Create snapshots of Amazon Elastic Block Store (EBS) volumes to back up EC2 instances.
+These snapshots can be automated using Amazon Data Lifecycle Manager and copied across regions for disaster recovery.
+      * Glacier and Deep Archive: For long-term, cost-effective storage, consider moving older backups to Amazon Glacier or Glacier Deep Archive.
+This is ideal for data that is infrequently accessed but needs to be retained for regulatory or compliance reasons.

+##### Best Practices for Both Environments
+* Regularly Test Restores: Periodically test the restore process from your backups to ensure you can recover your data reliably and within your organization's recovery time objectives (RTOs).
+* Encrypt Sensitive Data: Ensure that backups of sensitive or regulated data are encrypted both in transit and at rest.
+* Retention Policy: Define a clear retention policy that meets both operational and compliance needs, ensuring that you keep backups for as long as necessary but no longer.

+Documentation and Training: Document your backup and restore procedures clearly, and ensure that your team is trained on these processes.
+By following these detailed strategies for backing up databases and storage, organizations can ensure their data remains safe, secure, and recoverable in both on-premises and AWS environments.